 - User - whose access token is used by App to manage ads on their behalf.
-Ensure that this user has admin/advertiser role in the Ad account and developer or Admin Role in the FB App.
+Ensure that this user has an admin/advertiser role in the Ad account and a developer or Admin Role in the FB App.

-- FB App - to allow others to access ad account via APIs on behalf of user using his/her access token
+- FB App - to allow others to access ad account via APIs on behalf of the user using his/her access token

-1. Add users to Facebook custom audience who have not received a Push or Email.
+1. Add users to Facebook Custom Audience who have not received a Push or Email.

 Facebook Audience Campaign

-You can create two kinds of Facebook Audience campaigns -
+You can create two kinds of Facebook Audience campaigns:

-Navigate to MoEngage dashboard and select Engage > Campaigns and select Facebook Audience from Create Campaign dropdown.
+Navigate to the MoEngage dashboard and select Engage > Campaigns and select Facebook Audience from Create Campaign dropdown.

 You will be redirected to Create Campaign page.
-Click Sync FB Audience under SMS & Connectors tab.

 Step 1: Target